mirisuzanne/miriamsuzanne/content/2015/10/17/miriam.rst

 To commemorate the moment,
-I’ve expanded that previously un-defined “M” that’s been hanging out in the middle of my name — now “E. Miriam Suzanne” — with “Miriam” as the colloquial, and moved my site to `miriamsuzanne.com`_.
+I’ve expanded that previously un-defined “M” that’s been hanging out in the middle of my name — now “Miriam Eric Suzanne” — with “Miriam” as the colloquial, and moved my site to `miriamsuzanne.com`_.